Last Updated on July 25, 2022 by DMEditor

 Upon clicking this arrow you’ll see options to select a specific camera type as well as to choose a virtual background – now select “Video Settings”.
-Within video settings, you’ll have both basic and advanced video options available to you to enhance or, indeed, personalize your video conferencing experience.
+Within video settings, you’ll have both basic and advanced video options available to you to enhance or, indeed, personalize your video conferencing user experience.

 Basic video settings allow you to alter your screen’s size ratio.
 For example, I can alternate between a widescreen (16:9) and screen original ratio viewing configuration.
 This ratio affects the degree to which my screen is visible while my camera is turned on.

 You can also edit your video stream’s performance using the “My Video” features.
 These features enable you to activate HD video quality (Webex also offer HD video), “Touch Up” your appearance by dimming harsh lighting, and to, finally, “Mirror” your image so that your camera is centered to the eye.